Evaluating General-Purpose AI with Psychometrics: Leveraging Psychometrics for AI Evaluation

-Furthermore, it is problematic to assume that the relationship between a certain latent construct and its indicators identified in humans remains intact for AI systems.
-For instance, researchers have found processing speed an important indicator of intelligence in humans~\cite{drozdick2018wechsler}.
-For humans, rapid thinking and response are often associated with higher cognitive abilities~\cite{Embretson2010Measuring}.
+Second, it is problematic to assume that the relationship between the latent construct and its indicators identified in humans remains intact for AI systems.
+For instance, researchers consider processing speed an important indicator of intelligence in humans~\cite{drozdick2018wechsler}, as rapid thinking and response are often associated with high cognitive abilities~\cite{Embretson2010Measuring}.
 However, for AI systems, processing speed might not be relevant to intelligence or cognitive abilities.
-Smaller models that have fewer parameters typically process faster than larger models, but this does not necessarily mean that smaller models are more intelligent than larger models, which, on the contrary, are usually capable of handling more complex tasks.
+Smaller models that have fewer parameters typically process faster than larger models, but this does not necessarily mean that smaller models are more intelligent.

-When integrating psychometrics into the evaluation of AI systems, it is vital to scrutinize the assumptions behind each psychometric test to determine its applicability~\cite{pellert2023ai}.
-In addition to adapting human tests, it is sometimes necessary to develop new tests specifically tailored for the latent constructs of AI systems, leveraging the principles of psychometrics.
+Therefore, when integrating psychometrics into the evaluation of AI systems, it is vital to reconsider the assumptions behind each psychometric test so as to determine its applicability~\cite{pellert2023ai}.
+In addition to adapting human tests, we would expect it to be necessary to develop new tests specifically tailored for the latent constructs inherent in AI systems, leveraging the principles of psychometrics.